embeddedgo/embeddedgo.github.io/_posts/2020-05-31-bare_metal_programming_risc-v_in_go.md

 **5** RGB LED,

-**6** CH552 MCU, presents itself as FTDI FT2232H USB to UART converter, has ability to reset the K210 chip,
+**6** CH552 MCU, presents itself as FTDI FT2232H USB to UART converter, has ability to reset the K210 chip and control its BOOT pin,

 **7** MEMS microphone,